Essential-coding/animals/README.md

 - To provide **more images** rather than text to attract the users so that they can digest for more information.

-- In the contact forum there will be a **message box** provided for the user , if they have any **related questions** towards the site.
+- In the contact form there will be a **message box** provided for the user , if they have any **related questions** towards the site.

 ### Requirements